 Its second season follows the same premise, except this time, we meet a young boy, Julian who has supposedly killed his parents.
 Everyone quickly establishes how he did it, but no one can figure out why.
-The series is cryptic; each episode slowly reveals a thread that eventually interweaves into something else - you'll be hooked until you reach the end, but then won't have long to wait for a third season as Netflix have confirmed it will air on June 18th.
+The series is cryptic; each episode slowly reveals a thread that eventually interweaves into something else.
+The third season is on Netflix now.

 Related: Bookmark it: This must-watch TV series is finally coming to Amazon Prime